jamesshipton/simple_youtube/README.markdown

 This is an updated version of the active_youtube gem from the [Quark ruby blog](http://www.quarkruby.com/2008/2/12/active-youtube), I couldn't find the original to fork on github.

-It works with the YouTube v2 API and provides an interface to Read YouTube data(no CUD access), with no API Key required.
+It works with the YouTube v2 API to...

+1) Read(:get) YouTube data with no API Key

+2) Update(:put) YouTube video data using your Gdata API Key and OAuth.
+Pass in your OAuth token/secret.
+Watch Ryan B's great [Simple OmniAuth screencast](http://railscasts.com/episodes/241-simple-omniauth) for OAuth set up in Rails.
+Beforehand you'll also need to [authenticate and authorize your host to use the Google APIs](http://code.google.com/apis/accounts/docs/RegistrationForWebAppsAuto.html) to get a developer(x_gdata_key) key and host(host_secret) key

+3) Currently no Create or Delete functionality.

 `gem install simple_youtube`

 I have tried to cover most of the examples from the [YouTube API reference](http://code.google.com/apis/youtube/2.0/reference.html)

-## Video Search
+## Video

-###search for single uid
+### :get a single video uid

 [http://gdata.youtube.com/feeds/api/videos/wOzOc0xxJu8?v=2](http://gdata.youtube.com/feeds/api/videos/wOzOc0xxJu8?v=2)